calebelee05/CS180-Lab23-Team1-Project/README.md

     - public String getPassword(): Returns the password of the user.
     - public double getBalance(): Returns the current balance of the user.
     - public ArrayList<ItemInterface> getItems(): Returns the list of items listed by the user.
-    - public ArrayList<MessageInterface> getMessagesSent(): Returns the list of messages sent by the user.
+    - public List<MessageInterface> getMessagesSent(): Returns the list of messages sent by the user.
     - public List<MessageInterface> getMessagesReceived(): Returns the list of messages received by the user.
     - public void setUsername(String username): Sets the username of the user.
     - public void setPassword(String password): Sets the password of the user.
     - public void setBalance(double balance): Sets the balance of the user.
     - public void setItems(ArrayList<ItemInterface> itemsList): Sets the list of items listed by the user.
-    - public void setMessagesSent(ArrayList<MessageInterface> messagesSent): Sets the list of messages sent by the user.
+    - public void setMessagesSent(List<MessageInterface> messagesSent): Sets the list of messages sent by the user.
     - public void setMessagesReceived(List<MessageInterface> messagesReceived): Sets the list of messages received by the user.
-    - public void deleteUser(): Removes the user from the `userList` and deletes all items listed by the user.
+    - public void deleteUser(): Removes the user from the `userList` of the Database and deletes all items listed by the user.
     - public void addItem(String name, double price, String description): Adds a new item to the user's item list.
     - public ItemInterface getItem(String name) throws ItemNotFoundException: Returns the item with the given name from the user's item list.
 Throws ItemNotFoundException if item with the name does not exist in the list.
     - public void deleteItem(ItemInterface item): Deletes an item from the user's item list.